thomasmktong/blockchain-developer-bootcamp-final-project/README.md

 ## Technical Design

 The contract is only deployed to Ethereunm Kovan testnet at the moment.
 However, it is possible to be deployed to other chains / L2 that have Aave or Aave-forks.
+(The deployment settings to other chains are not tested yet and are for reference only.)

+The game is divided into weekly segments so that players have a higher chance to miss their streak, and thus offering a higher reward to the players who maintain.
+However, the duration of segments is configurable in the contract constructor and the [deploy config file](./deploy.config.js) so testing can be done easier.

-Detailed information:
+More information:
 - [Design Pattern Decisions](./design_pattern_decisions.md)
 - [Avoiding Common Attacks](./avoiding_common_attacks.md)